OtterCodes101/riceathon/README.md

 2. Record your hours with [Hackatime](https://waka.hackclub.com/) and push your rice configuration to a github repo
 3. You submit it to us in a PR
 4. Submit the form to us
-5. Get sent programmer socks!
+5. Get sent a prize of your choice!

+*prizes include smolhaj, hackclub socks, and thigh highs*

 In the form, you will need to put the email to your Slack account.